Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Path to Deployment

 \subsection{Closing the Sim-To-Real Gap}

 To improve the robustness of the trained management policies, we will leverage {\it domain and dynamics randomization} techniques, proposed to mitigate the sim-to-real gap {\cite{tobin2017domainrand,peng2018sim2real}}.
 More specifically, we will perturb selected key parameters of the model and randomize weather conditions when training the policy, which could ``force'' the trained policies to be robust against model and weather uncertainties.
-As our work focuses on presenting the framework of RL and IL on crop management and validation of its performance, we do not include experiments on these ideas yet, but we plan to have follow-up study addressing the robustness issue in the future.
+As our work focuses on presenting the framework of RL and IL on crop management and validating its performance, in the current paper we do not include experiments on these ideas, and we plan to have follow-up study addressing the robustness issue.